 A partnership is easy to form since no complex business formalities are required to be fulfilled.
-Partnership registration is not compulsory and in at the discretion of the partners whether they want to register the /s/documents-required-partnership-registrationindiapartnership firm or not.But a partnership firm cannot avail legal benefits if it is not registered, hence it is always advisable to register it.
+Partnership registration is not compulsory and in at the discretion of the partners whether they want to register the /s/documents-required-partnership-registrationTypes of Customers and Account Holders - Procedure and Practice in Opening and Conducting the accounts of the Customers indiapartnership firm or not.But a partnership firm cannot avail legal benefits if it is not registered, hence it is always advisable to register it.
 Documents required for partnership formation (whether registered or not) are:-